yuanzhejin/yuanzhejin.github.io/_pages/about.md

 News
 =====
+[Sept.
+2026] Received an SMISS Research Grant with Dr. Yoon for From Endoscopic Spine Video to Surgical Understanding: Annotated Spine Endoscopy Videos and AI Models for Anatomy and Procedural Steps.
 [Jul.
 2026] Three Abstracts Accepted at CNS 2026, Washington, DC, on digital health and neurological research.
 [Jul.
 2026] Two Abstracts Accepted at NSC 2026, Seoul, South Korea, on smartphone-based mobility analysis and functional recovery after spine surgery.
 [Jun.
 2026] Three Abstracts Accepted at SMISS 2026, Las Vegas, USA!
 One was selected for a podium presentation, featuring our visual analysis method for spine surgery epoch division strategy.